 Many of us often delay a task, especially if it involves a lot of work, because we feel like we need to have X hour(s) free before we can do it.
 While that sounds good in theory, in practice, it’s hard for that to happen.

-In my book 10 Rules of Super Productive People, I shared that during the second year of my blogging journey, I wrote over 40 guest posts — on top of 68 posts that I wrote for my own blog.
+During the second year of my blogging journey, I wrote over 40 guest posts — on top of 68 posts that I wrote for my own blog.
 This meant that I wrote a total of 108 blog posts that year, which averages out to over two posts a week!)
 Considering that I was coaching many clients, doing speaking engagements, managing my business, and doing my own marketing, that was quite a high number of blog posts to churn out consistently.

 The way I achieved this wasn’t by waiting to have X time free, but rather, by putting every spare minute of my time to good use.
 For example, whenever I was waiting for public transport or on the bus or train, I would immediately fire up the word editor in my mobile phone to write a new blog post.
 Because a good-quality post takes at least a few hours to write, my aim was never to finish the blog post in one seating, but rather, to write whatever I could.
 I would then continue the rest during my next time pocket.
 It was from the artful utilization of such five- to ten-minute time pockets, and not by waiting for free time to appear, that I was able to get a lot of work done every week.